 Time For Us To Go, Please Travel Safe

 It is now time to end our blog, we will not bore you with all the details of our journey home.
-All we will say is this.
-At the time of writing this blog COVID-19 seems to be slowing in some parts of Europe.
-Travel companies and airlines are slowly returning to their new normal.
-When we travelled to Prague the Coronavirus was taking hold in towns and cities all over the world, and I do not think any of us knew how serious this would be.
+When we travelled to Prague the COVID-19 pandemic was a story just making waves in the news, and I do not think any of us knew just how serious this would be.
+Some locals and tourists were already in the process of wearing face coverings.

 During our trip we not only had to mingle with tourists out in the streets, but also in bars, restaurants and shops.
-We obviously had to endure airports, train stations, ticket machines and very close-quarters travel situations.
-I personally think we were quite lucky not to have picked anything up, that we know of.
+We obviously had to endure airports, train stations, ticket machines and very close-contact travel situations.
+I personally think we were quite lucky not to have picked anything up then, that we know of anyway.
+Please continue to stay safe.

 (all prices correct at the time of travel, February 2020)